Skip to Main Content

 How much can I claim back on a French shoot?

-You can claim 30% of your qualifying French spend, or 40% if your project meets the VFX-spend threshold (currently €2M of qualifying VFX spend in France).
+You can claim 30% of your qualifying French spend, or 40% if your project meets the VFX-spend threshold (now €2M of qualifying VFX spend in France).
 On a €3M production that spends €2M of qualifying budget in France at the 30% tier, the TRIP returns up to €600,000.
 The same spend at the 40% tier returns up to €800,000.
-Per-project credit is capped at €30M, which comfortably covers studio-scale productions.
+Per-project credit is capped at €30M, which easily covers studio-scale productions.

 What expenses qualify under the TRIP, and what spend qualifies for the rebate?

 Qualifying spend covers French-resident cast and crew salaries (with caps on above-the-line fees), French location fees and permits, equipment rental from French vendors, French post-production and VFX, crew accommodation and travel inside France, and most goods and services bought from French suppliers and invoiced under French TVA.
-Spend that does not qualify includes foreign cast and director fees beyond the statutory cap, equipment imported from abroad, services invoiced by non-French vendors, and any spend on shooting days outside France.
+Spend that does not qualify includes foreign cast and director fees beyond the statutory cap, equipment brought in from abroad, services invoiced by non-French vendors, and any spend on shooting days outside France.

 Can foreign and non-local productions claim French tax credits?